Point processes with event time uncertainty: Events with time uncertainty

 \begin{lemma} The log-likelihood of $\calL$ as in \eqref{eq:def-calL-time-uncert} has the expression

 \end{lemma}

 \paragraph{Influence kernel.}

 In the classical Hawkes model, the intensity function $\lambda(t)$ is further parametrized by the influence kernel function $k(t',t)$, see \eqref{eq:lambda-kernel-old-hawkes}.
-Here, we also parametrize the intensity function \eqref{eq:def-lambdat-time-only} by a linear superposition of $k(t',t)$, and we adopt the following expression to incorporate time uncertainty
+Here, we also parametrize the intensity function \eqref{eq:def-lambdat-time-only} by a linear superposition of continuous time kernel $k(t',t)$, and we adopt the following expression to incorporate time uncertainty

 The notation has emphasized the dependence of $\lambda(t)$ on the continuous time kernel function $k$.